ewijaya/icepop/README.md

 Circos plot for unearthing the gene features in immune cells
 ------------------------------------------------------------
-This script produces the circular plot that links feature genes among the samples.
 It assumes that [Circos](http://www.circos.ca/)  is already installed in your main path.
 Typical use looks like this in Bash script: